ELELAB/mavisp_data_collection/README.md

 NEWS

+05/11/2024
+- a new version of SLiMfast is available for data analysis which integrate the filtering step based on solvent accessibility

 24/10/2024

 - the procheck step within structure_selection has been implemented in mavisp_automatization, new templates available for data collection on the local server